dmcclimans/AudioSplit/Readme.md

     The exclude time can be during the day (such as 7 am to 7 pm -- 0700 to 1900) or overnight (such as 7 pm to 7 am -- 1900 to 0700).

-7. Specify the **Output** and **Exclude** folders.

-    If the **Auto** checkbox is checked, the associated folder is automatically set.
-For Output, the automatic folder is a folder named `Hourly` on the same level as the first file in the input files list.
-For example, if the first input file is `S:\ToadCalls\Raw Data\REC001.wav`, the automatic output folder would be `S:\ToadCalls\Hourly`.

-    For Exclude, the automatic folder is a folder named `Exclude` that is underneath the output folder.
-For example, if the output folder is `S:\ToadCalls\Hourly`, the automatic exclude folder would be `S:\ToadCalls\Hourly\Exclude`.

 8. Set the **Output format** to the type of output file desired.
 You can produce WAV, FLAC, MP3, or AIF files.